 Food Network on YouTubeTV

 YouTubeTV also offers live Food Network, as well as limitless storage space for recording your shows.
 Your library of recorded shows can be streamed anywhere.
 In addition to the Food Network, and numerous other channels, YouTube TV includes a Personal Cloud DVR and YouTube Red original series.
-All this costs subscribers just $64.99 a month for six accounts.
+All this costs subscribers just $64.99 per month a month for six accounts.

 YouTube TV is available on Roku, Android, iOS (includes AirPlay to Apple TV), and Chromecasts/Chromecast-compatible TVs.
 See our YouTube TV review for more details.